The more that you read, the more things you will know. The more that you learn, the more places you'll go. - Dr. Seuss

 In addition, students will be responsible for one full page of writing in their Writer's Notebooks each week.
 This will be collected on Mondays.

 Students stay organized by using a binder for all of their materials.
-Students will be bringing their binders home on Fridays, so that parents will have a chance to see the work that is happening in the classroom.
+Students will be bringing their binders home one Friday every month, so that parents will have a chance to see the work that is happening in the classroom.
 Students must have their parent sign the parent signature page of their binder before returning it to school on Monday.
 Forgotten binders will count as a missed homework assignment.